By Rebecca Gardon

 Have you ever wanted to make sushi at home?
-Customizing your own rolls in the comfort of your home is fun for everyone and a great theme for a sushi-making party.
+Customizing your own sushi rolls in the comfort of your home is fun for the whole family and also serves as a great party theme!

-While your skills may not rival those of master sushi chefs, making simpler sushi rolls doesn’t need to be difficult.
-The most important ingredient is having sushi grade seafood.
-A spicy tuna roll is delicious and very simple to make.
-We recommend using fresh yellowfin (Ahi) and yellowtail (Hamachi).
-Below you will also find instructions plus a link to a coinciding video.
+While your skill and nuance won’t rival that of trained sushi chefs, basic sushi rolls shouldn’t feel too difficult to recreate.
+The most important ingredients are quality rice and sushi grade seafood!
+A good starting point is a spicy tuna roll.
+We recommend using fresh yellowfin or bigeye (ahi).
+Below are step-by-step instructions plus a link to a coinciding video.

 Spicy Tuna Roll: Getting started

 If you’ve never rolled sushi before, you may want to pick up a sushi-making kit, which among other essentials includes rice seasoning, seaweed sheets (nori), a sushi press mold and a sushi rolling mat.
 Make sure your knife is well sharpened and suited for slicing fish.
 Have a tall glass of water for dipping the knife when it comes time to cut.
 Once you’ve prepped your sushi rice, have your other ingredients set up within a hands’ reach of creating your rolls.
 In the video, the chef uses chopped yellowfin tuna, sliced cucumber, slices of yellowtail and sliced avocado.
 He also uses some mango salsa and tobikko.